-7.0 Regarding Earthwork, excavations in the natural soils will fall in OSHA Class C. This will that excavations, which are unshored and exceed 5 feet in height, should be cut back to slopes less than 34° from the horizontal (1.5H:1V).
+7.0 Regarding Earthwork, excavations in the natural soils will fall in OSHA Class C. This will require sloping of excavations, which are unshored and exceed 5 feet in height, to be cut back to slopes less than 34° from the horizontal (1.5H:1V).